oyvholm/utils/README.md

 branches and tags that shouldn't have been deleted.
 No need to dig around in the reflog anymore.
 Needs `git-delete-banned`.

+#### git-rcmd

+Execute commands in remote ssh repositories.
+For example, to make all connected ssh repos (if they have a local shell, of course) fetch all new commits from all remotes:

+    git-rcmd -c "git fetch --all --prune"

 #### git-testadd

 Execute a command with only the staged changes in Git applied.